-- x.
-Continue to work with partners to secure significant improvements to Romford station; - xi.
+- xi.
 Support the delivery of Crossrail services to Romford and improvements to the public realm in the vicinity of the station; - xii.
-Support the delivery of a new east-west shared use link from the railway station across the River Rom to the existing and new residential areas to the west; - 2 at least 4750 homes will be built over the first 10 years of the plan period
+Support the delivery of a new east-west shared use link from the railway station across the River Rom to the existing and new residential areas to the west; - xiii.

-- xiii.
 Actively pursue opportunities with TfL and other partners to tunnel the western section of the ring road; - xiv.
 Work with TfL to improve accessibility into Romford Town Centre for active travel users; - xv.
 Work with the Barking Havering Redbridge University Hospital NHS Trust and TfL to improve links to Queens Hospital including increasing bus capacity at Queens interchange; - xvi.
 Require developers seeking to develop land adjacent to the ring road to address its perception as a barrier for active travel including opportunities for its greening; - xvii.
 Support development which improves the quality of the pedestrian environment, including the greening of the town centre with new street trees and planting and enhanced provision for pedestrians and cyclists. - xviii.
 Require developers to improve active travel links between Romford Station, Waterloo Road and Bridge Close; - xix.
 Support development proposals that better integrates The Brewery with South Street; - xx.
 Require proposals for development along the River Rom to improve the quality and setting of the river and to provide continuous, safe and accessible links alongside the river to promote active travel and improve north-south connectivity; and - xxi.
 Support development proposals that deliver an enhanced link between the Market Place, St Edward the Confessor Church, North Street and the Trinity Methodist Church, improving the quality of the pedestrian environment along Angel Way.